|Nutritional Guidelines (per serving)|

 The ribs in this recipe basically braise in their own juices.
 Other than some barbecue sauce and a chopped onion, you won't need to add any liquid to them.

-As for barbecue sauce, you can use your favorite store-bought one, or here's a recipe for a very basic barbecue sauce you can make yourself.
+As for barbecue sauce, you can use your favorite store-bought one or you can make the sauce yourself.

-I like to save the juices that cook out of the ribs to use for preparing other dishes.
-I strain it through cheesecloth to filter out any seasoning particles and so on, and it will jell up nicely in the fridge overnight — especially if you use bone-in ribs.
+You can save the juices that cook out of the ribs to use for preparing other dishes by straining it through cheesecloth to filter out any seasoning particles.
 Then just peel off the layer of fat that will harden on the top and use the flavorful liquid below in soup or sauce or whatever.

 - 4 pounds bone-in country style pork ribs (or 2½ pounds boneless)